CharmsDev/charms-js/README.md

 console.log(`Contains Charms data: ${containsCharms}`);

 if (containsCharms) {
-  // Decode the transaction to get charm information (with verification) const charms = decodeTransaction(txHex);
+  // Decode the transaction to get charm information const charms = decodeTransaction(txHex);

   if ('error' in charms) {